 - Do not rate a person on or close to the midpoint of a scale when performance clearly warrants higher or lower marks.
 Rating in the middle of the scale is often used to avoid uncomfortable discussions for poor performance.
 While the failure to give high ratings is often the inability to compliment people for great performance or not wanting to give someone a higher rating than they, themselves, have received.

 - Balance the ability to get things done (tasks) with keeping the team together (people).
-Seniors often give higher marks for task accomplishments while subordinates tend to give higher marks for good people skills.
-Tasks are important for the day-to-day survival of the organization, while developing people and teams are important for the long-range performance of the organization.
-Great leaders are both task and people orientated, while poor leaders become fixated on one or the other.
+Seniors often give higher marks for task accomplishments, while subordinates tend to give higher marks for good people skills.
+Tasks are important for the day-to-day survival of the organization, while developing people and teams are important for the long-term performance of the organization.
+Great leaders are both task and people orientated, while poor leaders become fixated on one, the other, or neither.

-- Remember the term SMART (Specific, Measurable, Achievable, Relevant, and Timely) when performing appraisals and creating goals:
+- Remember the mnemonic SMART (Specific, Measurable, Achievable, Relevant, and Timely) when performing appraisals and creating goals:

 - Specific - Base ratings on explicit performance and targeted to the area you are measuring.
 For example, if you measure a leader's ability to perform customer service, a good metric would be direct feedback from customers on how they feel about the employee.
 A poorer metric would be the number of returned products.
 When creating goals, ensure both you and the rater understand what the goal is.